Sorix/CloudCore/README.md

 * Knows and manages CloudKit errors like `userDeletedZone`, `zoneNotFound`, `changeTokenExpired`, `isMore`.
 * Available on iOS and iPadOS (watchOS and tvOS haven't been tested)
 * Sharing can be extended to your NSManagedObject classes, and native SharingUI is implemented
+* Maskable Attributes allows you to control which attributes are ignored during upload and/or download.

 #### CloudCore vs NSPersistentCloudKitContainer?